 It’s easy to get lost in your thoughts and imagine life AFTER you sell your business.
 Perhaps your version of paradise includes holding an umbrella laden fruity drink by the resort pool or fishing until sundown because you can.
-Maybe its golf whenever you feel like it?
+Maybe it’s golf whenever you feel like it?
+But, are you ready to sell your business?

 Failing to have a “life after” business plan